Caitlin Bilodeaux

-Caitlin Bilodeaux (born March 17, 1965) is an American fencer.
+Caitlin Kelly Bilodeaux-Banos (born March 17, 1965) is an American fencer.
 She competed in the women's individual and team foil events at the 1988 and 1992 Summer Olympics.
 She is married to Jean-Marie Banos, who represented Canada at the Olympics in fencing.

 She fenced for the Columbia Lions fencing team.
 She graduated from Columbia University in 1987, and was the first woman fencer to win multiple NCAA titles.
 In her freshman bio, she was described as "one of the most significant athletes ever to enter Columbia."